albihasani94/EffectiveJava/chapter3/README.md

 Finally, a better approach to object copying is to provide a copy constructor or factory.
 As an exception, arrays are best copied with the clone method.

+## Item 14: Consider implementing Comparable

+By implementing the Comparable interface, a class indicates that its instances have a natural ordering.
+Sorting an array of objects that do so is as simples as: `Arrays.sort(a)`.

+Classes that depend on comparison include the sorted collections TreeSet and TreeMap and the utility classes Collections and Arrays, which contain searching and sorting algorithms.

+This interface has a single compareTo method.
+In this method, fields are compared for order rather than equality.
+Use of the relational operators < and > in compareTo methods is verbose and error-prone.
+Start by comparing the most significant field.
+If the result is equal, continue with the next one.

+The Comparator interface is a bit more concise, but may be slower.